 Operating Instructions:

-First, don’t send yourself a test email from this account!
+Don’t send yourself a test email from this account!
 This will start an email loop and will fill up your Inbox and your Sent Mail.
 Not pretty…

 Second: